openframeworks/ofBook/chapters/OOPs!/chapter.md

 ```

 We can leave the `update()` and `draw()` functions as they were.
-Now, let's start making 'daughter' versions of this 'mother' class.
+Now, let's start making child versions of this 'mother' class.
 Create a new Class set of files and name them 'BallBlue'.
 Feel free to copy the code below.
 It's '.h' should look like this: